UPTE files major charge against UC’s crackdown on free speech

 We knew how the world reacted to a worldwide pandemic with COVID-19.
 In California alone, nearly one hundred ten thousand have died from the contagious disease since first being detected in late January 2020.
 We have seen how our loved ones and entire communities were devastated by the pandemic.
 That is why we need to be on guard for the next time.

 Workers at the California Animal Health & Food Safety Lab System (CAHFS) at UC Davis are raising the alarm about severe understaffing and unsafe conditions that jeopardize critical testing for diseases like Highly Pathogenic Avian Influenza (H5N1).
-Please RSVP to join our informational picket line on December 11, 2024, and support these essential workers in protecting the health and safety of our communities.
+On December 11, 2024, these essential workers who are protecting the health and safety of our communities held an informational picket to call attention to the burnout and turnover crisis in their lab.

 You may have seen the recent Los Angeles Times article highlighting the working conditions that workers have to endure on a daily basis just to protect all of us.
 Please make sure to share it widely on Facebook, Instagram, Threads, Twitter, and Bluesky.
 The fight that CAHFS workers are going through is what we mean when talking about resetting UC's priorities to serve ALL Californians.
 At the bargaining table and across UC, UPTE members are fighting for safe staffing as part of our platform we're bringing to contract negotiations.